AI in Cyber Security - Part II

 Several products already use AI techniques for these analytics.
 SIEM is evolving beyond log analysis and correlation to add the capability to analyze network data (netflow, proxy, DNS, packets) with machine learning techniques.
 User behavior analytics products are applying machine learning on user data.
 End point threat analytics (EDR) products are doing the same to detect advanced malware in end point data.
 New categories of analytics are applying data using RASP agents to detect application attacks and fraud.
 These analytical products are all identifying and presenting anomalous behavior or recurrent patterns found in the data.
 And a few advanced SOCs today are staffing hunters to look at these outputs and investigate them further.
 (Again, here, AI does not replace people, but augments hunters in detecting threats.)

 3. Incident Analysis/ Investigation: Humans have a natural advantage when it comes to investigating a potential incident (a triaged alert or hunting output) to decipher the full attack chain.
 These investigations require a lot of reasoning skills that current AI methods lack.
-To investigate, you have to constantly ask new questions, form new hypothesis in an iterative manner, and collect more evidences to confirm or reject those hypotheses.
-Machines can mine vast amount of data to provide answers, but they can’t pose questions as effectively and iteratively as humans.
+To investigate, you have to constantly ask new questions, form a new hypothesis in an iterative manner, and collect more evidence to confirm or reject those hypotheses.
+Machines can mine vast amounts of data to provide answers, but they can’t pose questions as effectively and iteratively as humans.

 This is the classical exploitation versus exploration challenge.
 Machines can perform lots of data exploitation, but humans are needed to perform lots of exploration.
 To investigate a cyber alert or incident and form the attack’s story, you need to combine both strong reasoning with the large-scale capability to collect and mine past data.

 In this activity, AI models primarily answer what happened to the asset (impact), who the attackers are (with their attributes), what the past sequences were in the attack chain on that asset, what is the blast radius (i.e. which other assets are part of the attack) and who is the “patient zero” (where the attack originated).
 To do this requires two parts.
-First, the AI must mine external (global) threat data and present it to an investigator in a concise manner- including any data related to the files, IOCs, attacker information, similar breaches that are available over Internet.
+First, the AI must mine external (global) threat data and present it to an investigator in a concise manner- including any data related to the files, IOCs, attacker information, similar breaches that are available over the Internet.
 Second, the AI must mine internal data including past alerts, network and asset information, security logs, and the like to find clusters, associations, and patterns that can recreate the event’s blast radius and attack progression, and determine the patient zero.

-4. Threat Anticipation: AI can also augment Human capabilities during threat anticipation.
+AI can also augment Human capabilities during threat anticipation.
 Threat anticipation allows you to anticipate what could hit you next, based on what is happening elsewhere in the world.
 It identifies when a breach happens to another company, and ensures you quickly learn about it, extract the relevant threat intel, and apply that information in your environment.

-Today the first step in threat anticipation—automating the collection of machine readable threat intel data is already being done in large scale.
+Today the first step in threat anticipation—automating the collection of machine readable threat intel data is already being done on a large scale.
 But AI techniques can also be used to increase the accuracy and fidelity when applying this data to each organization’s unique context.
 When it comes to mining human readable threat data— such as blogs, forums, social media, and dark web source, AI techniques such as text analytics and natural language processing can help to identify the most relevant data that a human threat analyst should read.
 AI techniques can group and categorize this unstructured data automatically along topics and semantics.
-Human threat analysts then avoid wasting time reading through a large daily volume of unstructured data and focus on applying the relevant actions in each organization’s context
+Human threat analysts then avoid wasting time reading through a large daily volume of unstructured data and focus on applying the relevant actions in each organization’s context.

 5. Incident Response: AI also assists in incident response.
 Once an alert has been confirmed as an incident, an effective response requires 4 major steps- containing the spread, recovering the affected systems, mitigating the root causes of the attack, and improving your security posture for the future.
 At each of these stages, incident responders need to know what to do and how to automate that step.
 AI techniques—such as knowledge engineering and case based reasoning—can be used to create playbooks to guide incident responders in this “what to do” phase.
 These playbooks are built by machines based on previous incidents, and also incorporate codified knowledge from human experts.
 The AI thus learns with each new incident, and continuously modifies or creates branches of the main playbook.
-Incident responders then use these playbooks to execute a faster actions, while using their own deeper knowledge of organizational context to ensure right response.
+Incident responders then use these playbooks to execute faster actions, while using their own deeper knowledge of organizational context to ensure right response.

 (In future articles, I will elaborate more on the AI techniques used in each of the above 5 scenarios.)